 - reporting anonymously or under a pseudonym is possible.
 Please be aware that we will not be able to contact you on the next steps, our progress or any reward for the report;

 - as a token of our appreciation for your help, we offer a reward for any first report of an unknown vulnerability.
-The exact reward will be determined by the severity of the vulnerability and the quality of the report, ranging from an honorable mention to a gift.
+The exact reward will be determined by the severity of the vulnerability and the quality of the report, ranging from an honourable mention to a gift.

 - we strive to resolve any vulnerability as soon as possible.